 The Southern Photographic Society was set up in October 1971 to cater for photographers in the south of the Isle of Man.
-Almost 50 years later, the purpose of the club is still to promote and encourage photography but we welcome members from all over the Island and further afield.
+Over 50 years later, the purpose of the club is still to promote and encourage photography but we welcome members from all over the Island and further afield.

 Meetings take place in the clubhouse at Colby Football Club on alternate Wednesday evenings from early September to May.
 We hold regular practical and instructional sessions, presentations by visiting experts and monthly competitions for all abilities – both internal and against other clubs.

-As you browse our website you will find more information about our club and see a wide range of images taken by our members.
+As you browse this website you will find more information about our club and see a wide range of images taken by our members.
 The Copyright (c) of any image appearing on this web site remains at all times with the original Photographer.

 The Southern Photographic Society is affiliated to the Photographic Alliance of Great Britain through the Lancashire and Cheshire Photographic Union, and this permits members to enter images for regional, national and international competitions.